hawkinswinja/mini-commerce/README.md

 ```bash
    docker compose up
 ```
-This will start all the services defined in the `docker-compose.yml` file.
+This will start all the services defined in the [docker compose file](./docker-compose.yaml) file.

 ## Stopping the Services